 Being a food connoisseur herself, she took it as an opportunity to learn the cultural nuances of cooking Malabar dishes during her month-long stay at the in-laws’.
 She inherited a number of unique recipes from her mother-in-law; some dating back to 1970.
 This heirloom not only strengthened her alliance with the coastal Malabar cuisine but also urged her to popularize the cultural significance of Onam Sadhya far away from God’s Own Country.
 It went on to serve as foundation for their dream project – Thattu in the Midwest region of USA.

 Located in Avondale, a chic neighborhood in Chicago, Thattu serves Filter Kaapi, Lime Tea, and Malabar Ginger Cooler with Malasa Biscuit, a popular snack in Kerala other than banana chips.
-Margaret took fancy to it and added it to her anytime favourites during her stay in Kozhikode, as her father-in-law used to bring Masala Biscuit from a popular local bakery.
+Margaret took fancy to it and added it to her anytime favorites during her stay in Kozhikode, as her father-in-law used to bring Masala Biscuit from a popular local bakery.
 Made from as many as 20 ingredients with balanced sweet, spicy, and salty flavors, the Masala Biscuit sells like a hotcake at Thattu.

 Opening a restaurant to serve authentic Kerala food to different South Asian communities and Americans was easier said than done.
 One fine day in 2017, she decided to set herself free from the corporate grind after 12 years of marriage, as her strenuous corporate job became a deterrent to her dreams.
 She took up jobs as an entry-level chef at some local restaurants to learn the fundamentals of a commercial kitchen and how to run it with passion and precision.
 At the same time, she dabbled as a home chef to perfect her hands in cooking the cuisine of Kerala.